mhnpd/react-loader-spinner/README.md

 </p>

- react-spinner-loader provides simple React.js spinner component which can be implemented for async wait operation before data load to the view.
+ react-spinner-loader provides simple React.js spinner component which can be implemented for async await operation before data loads to the view.

 ### Installation